-Very low level of short-lived radioactive waste, accumulated in Ignalina NPP storage facilities will be retrieved, and sorted in accordance with the requirements.
-After initial treatment the waste will be disposed of in a very low level waste repository, which will be constructed not far from the NPP.
-Lithuanian legislation allows to dispose of both treated and untreated waste, if it meets the repository waste acceptance criteria.
+Very low level of short-lived radioactive waste, accumulated in INPP storage facilities will be retrieved and sorted in accordance with the requirements.
+After initial treatment, the waste will be disposed of in a very low-level waste repository, which will be constructed not far from the NPP.
+Lithuanian legislation allows disposing of both treated and untreated waste, if it meets the repository waste acceptance criteria.